W4RH4WK/cpp-init/opinions.md

 ## The Standard Library sucks

-Well, that depends, but yes, some parts are certainly problematic.
+Well, that depends, but yes, many parts are certainly problematic.
 Still, it's a better idea to pick the parts that do work than completely ruling your own.
 Like with build systems, most C++ programmers are aware of the standard library's features and shortcomings.
 And chances are pretty high that your custom re-implementation will have similar, or even worse, shortcomings thanks to C++ being such a complex language.